 Deep down, I must unconsciously believe that I will, in one way or another, feel better for getting things done.
 Or maybe there’s a fear of missing out on something that could make me feel better.
 Beneath this is the implicit assumption that I wouldn’t feel good doing nothing.

 But is that true?
 More of a habit rather than a successful strategy?
 When I do pause, and do nothing for a moment, I usually notice a sense of relief, relaxation, and less tension.
 There is, in fact, a greater sense of ease.
-Ironically, I am getting the ultimate goal of all that doing—a better state of mind—without actually having to do anything.
+Ironically, I am getting the ultimate goal of all that doin — a better state of mind — without actually having to do anything.
 In addition, I am getting it now, rather than as some future possibility.

 I withdraw my interest from the thoughts, and instead become interested in how it feels to step back from thinking for a moment.
 Often there’s a lightness of being, and a sense of inner quiet and stillness.

-Usually there are fainter thoughts there still, in the background—maybe thoughts about the experience, what it’s like, how I am doing.
+Usually there are fainter thoughts there, in the background — maybe thoughts about the experience, what it’s like, how I am doing.
 Letting my attention relax, I step back from them, too.
 And enjoy how it actually feels to pause.
 To savor the inner quiet and stillness.

 Then recognize that, whatever I am experiencing, I am the one that is experiencing it.
 I become aware that I am aware.
 Not an idea about being aware; but the direct experience of I am aware.